Favourz1/infrahub-map-ai/README.md

 - View a route condition
 - View list of jobs and plan
 - Create new job
-- serach for existing jobs
+- Serach for existing jobs
-- filter list of jobs
+- Filter list of jobs
-- sort jobs table for better UX
+- Sort jobs table for better UX
-- select a particular job and perform action
+- Select a particular job and perform action
-- uses frontend validation to validate data when creating a job for a route
+- Uses frontend validation to validate data when creating a job for a route

 ## 📝 Table of Contents